Chien-C1016/BaumScan_Code-Delineation/README.md

 # BaumScan_Code-Delineation
-Delineation of tree ring and sapwood boundaries from various conditions of stem images
+Delineation of tree ring and sapwood boundaries from various conditions of stem images.

 # Description
 The detection codes are demonstrated separately into "CT images" and "Printer Scanner".
 Their primary codes are the same but with some adjustments based on the image's resolution.
 Please follow the specific protocol in each folder for more specified info.

 # Platforms & Required Packages / Plugins
 ## ImageJ